dymmond/asyncmq/docs/features/cli.md

 # AsyncMQ CLI

-The `asyncmq` CLI is your command-line control center for managing queues, jobs, workers, and configuration, all wrapped in a splashy Rich banner and powered by Click.
+The `asyncmq` CLI is your command-line control center for managing queues, jobs, workers, and backend workers, all wrapped in a splashy Rich banner and powered by Click.

 ---